 Nuuchahnulth

-When looking at the semantic classes that align with high and low flexibility in Nuuchahnulth, one class in particular stands out as being especially flexible: property-denoting words, and especially numerals and quantifiers.
+When looking at the semantic classes that align with high and low flexibility in Nuuchahnulth, (dangling participle) one class in particular stands out as being especially flexible: property-denoting words, and especially numerals and quantifiers.
 12 of the top 20 most flexible stems in Nuuchahnulth are property words.
 With few exceptions, property-denoting words in Nuuchahnulth have high flexibility ratings, above 0.5.
 All of the core deictic stems in Nuuchahnulth also feature in the top 25 most flexible words.
 The statistical data for both these classes of stems, along with their rank in terms of flexibility, are listed in Table 4.4.